BITCORNProject/BITCORN/doc/README.md

 ### macOS

-Drag BitGreen Core to your applications folder, and then run BitGreen Core.
+Drag BitCorn Core to your applications folder, and then run BitCorn Core.

 ### Need Help?